PurnenduSamanta/PurnenduSamanta/README.md

 ### Hi there 👋

-I am **PurnenduSamanta**,pursuing Masters in Computer Application(MCA),interested to write some useful code for making Mobile Apps
+I am **Purnendu Samanta** ,pursuing Masters in Computer Application(MCA),interested to write some useful code for making Mobile Apps

 Here is my gist: